chubbywallababy/EightSleepDemo/docs/Tasks.md

   - redux
   - utils
   - views

-# What I want to do...

-# Tuesday

 - Documentation
   - Documents in the docs folder
   - document all functions/components

+# What I want to do...

+# Tuesday

+- Sleep Stages Distribution
+  - use a stacked bar chart to show the proportion of each sleep stage over time.
+Each bar represents a sleep session, and different segments of the bar represent different sleep stages.
+- Sleep Environment Conditions
+  - Use an area chart to display the variation in sleep environment conditions (e.g., room temperature, bed temperature) over the course of a sleep session.
+Time is plotted along the x-axis, and the environmental condition (e.g., temperature) is plotted along the y-axis. (use horizontal scroll)
-- E2E tests
+- Respiratory rate
+  - use a line graph to represent breaths per minute for a given night (use horizontal scroll)
+- Verify on iOS and android devices

 # Wednesday

 - Find any more animations to improve
 - improve code coverage

-# Nice-to-haves
+# "Nice-to-have" list

 - implement toast for accepting/rejecting suggestions
 - animation for the sleep heart rate line graph